 “I was advised to contact you regarding receipt of “Puzzle Books.” . . .
 I have been confined for more than 35 years and this is the first such organization that I have known, or heard of, that provides any type of books to inmates.
 Most of my family members have passed away during my confinement.”

-Many of the prisons in the region we serve do not have educational programs.
+Many of the prisons in the region we serve do not have higher education programs.
 Space is often limited, or enrollment restricted, in the programs that do exist.

 Books and Education Are Lifelines